transcelerate/ddf-home/faq.md

 <p></p>
 The Digital Data Flow will focus on enabling flow of study definitions data from study builders to Study Definitions Repositories (SDR) to Electronic Data Capture (EDC)/CDMS.
 The DDF GitHub site has been set up to foster, develop, and maintain an open-source community of active DDF project contributors.
 GitHub repository will be the central destination for OS material & future collaboration.
 <p></p>
-A Connectathon event will encourage demonstrations of use/connectivity to the Study Definitions Repository & CDISC standards by anyone in the vendor community.
-Through the GitHub and Connectathon, potential users, study builders and EDC vendors can test out the initial solution functionality and viability.
+A Connectathon event was conducted in late 2022 to encourage demonstrations of use/connectivity to the Study Definitions Repository & CDISC standards by anyone in the vendor community.
+Through the GitHub and Connectathon, potential users, study builders and EDC vendors were able to test out the initial solution functionality and viability.
+Click <a href="https://www.youtube.com/watch?v=IbmGLtfAW9o">here</a> for a video of the Connectathon results and outcomes.
 <p></p>
 </details>
 <details>